Few-shot News Recommendation via Cross-lingual Transfer: Introduction

-We target on a more challenging problem that has only a few interaction records from a few users.
-In this case, the previous meta-learning based solutions become incapable \cite{FewShotLBSN, MFNP, MELU}, due to the lack of training data.
-When seeking for external information from another domain, we cannot even find users commonly existing in both the source and target domain.
-To address this challenging few-shot recommendation for news, we build our solution based on two observations, which support our investigation of the cross-domain (even cross-lingual) transfer.
-First, news in different domains may share similar categories and have related content.
-Figure \ref{cate} shows that the news categories in an English dataset and a Norwegian dataset have overlapping topics.
-Second, the user preference over news topics is transferable from the domain of one language to anther.
-For example, {in both domains, users who like \emph{football} (\emph{soccer}) news may also like \emph{lifestyle} (\emph{home}) news}.
+We are therefore motivated to build a few-shot cross-domain news recommendation system, which works without the requirement of overlapping users to bridge the two domains.
+Picturing our application on two widely used public news recommendation datasets: MIND (English news published around 2020) and Adressa (Norwegian news published around 2017), we have two observations that support our investigation of the cross-domain (even cross-lingual) transfer.
+First, news in different domains may share similar categories and have somewhat similar topics.
+Figure \ref{cate} shows that the news categories in MIND and Adressa dataset have some overlapping topics, such as general \emph{news}, \emph{financial news}, \emph{home/lifestyle} related news and so on.
+Second, although users in two domains are different, some general reading preference over news topics is transferable from the domain of one language to anther.